RA DUTY PHONE

 Monday – Friday, 5pm – 8am

 Or you may use one of the black emergency phones located in many of the college buildings.

 This security report is required by federal law and contains policy statements and crime statistics for the Coos Bay and Brookings campuses.
-The security report addresses the college's policies, procedures and programs concerning safety and security.
+The security report addresses the college’s policies, procedures and programs concerning safety and security.
 Three years worth of statistics are included for certain types of crimes that were reported to have occurred on campus and property owned or controlled by the college and on public property within or immediately adjacent to campus.
 Statistics are tabulated from information compiled by the Campus Security Office and information received from state and local law enforcement agencies with jurisdiction in areas where the college has a presence.
-For a hard copy of the report, please contact Administrative Services at 541.888.7206.
+For a hard copy of the report, please contact the Director of Emergency Management at 541-888-1623.

 If a sex offense occurs (including rape, acquaintance rape, and forcible/non-forcible offenses) the victim shall immediately report the offense to the Director of Campus Security, or a Campus Security Officer.
 College employees are required to notify these authorities of sex offenses.
 It is imperative that evidence be preserved for prosecution of criminal offenses.
 Information about procedures for preservation of evidence are available from Campus Security, Coos Bay Police Department, Bay Area Hospital, Women’s Crisis Service, and the Coos County District Attorney’s office.

 If an offense occurs, services available for victims include counseling (Southwestern counselors and community professionals) and Women’s Crisis Service in North Bend.
 The College will provide assistance in changing a victim’s academic, living (if victim lives in Student Housing), transportation, and working situations, if requested by the victim and if accommodations are reasonably available.
 Options could include enrollment in a different section of a class, withdrawal without penalty, or other reasonable accommodations.